 Family law attorneys hear the above questions all the time.
 And, all the time, we have to tell our clients, whether good or bad, what their realistic expectations for their case should be.
 It would be irresponsible if we didn’t accurately represent possible realities to our clients.
 Sometimes when I review expectations with my clients, I like to ask that they assess their marriage as a business partnership.
 What were the terms of the partnership, what was its goal, what ethical and moral framework … Read More »

 In Virginia, a drop in the payor spouse’s income, even if significant, may not guarantee a reduction in spousal support.
-As explained in Modification of Spousal Support in Virginia, under Virginia Code § 20-109 a court may decrease or terminate spousal support if there has been “a material change in circumstances” or “as the circumstances may make proper.”
+Under Virginia Code § 20-109 a court may decrease or terminate spousal support if there has been “a material change in circumstances” or “as the circumstances may make proper.”
 Although a court may find a material change in circumstances based on a complete loss of or a drop in the payor spouse’s income, the court may still refuse to reduce the amount of spousal support if it finds that the payor still has the ability to pay.

 For instance, in Lamb v.
 Lamb, although the payor spouse’s income had decreased considerably, the Virginia Court of Appeals refused to reduce the amount of spousal support because the payor had the ability to pay.
-The Court found that … Read More »
+The Court found that the payor was able to travel, had no … Read More »

 While there have been several studies lately which point to a decrease in the overall number of people getting married, there is a very obvious, but perhaps less publicized fact that comes along with fewer marriages: fewer divorces.
 These facts do not change the reality that most, if not all people, at some point in their lives, wonder when the “best” time to get married is.
 For some the answer is never; however, for many people the answer depends on several factors: age, maturity, financial considerations, career aspirations, etc.